 Visit the following websites:

-For Survivor Testimonies Please visit the websites below:
+For Survivor Testimonies Please visit the websites and links below:

 Warning: These videos contain subject matter that may be disturbing to some visitors, particularly Survivors of the Residential School System.
 Please call the Health Canada 24-Hour National Survivors Crisis Line at 1-866-925-4419 if you need assistance.